TUF Leadership Development Program “Every youth has a dream and can learn to realize it.”

 Reciprocally, TUF Alumni also participated in TUF training and development activities.
 Periodically, TUF Board also invites Alumni to the monthly Board meetings, both for their development purpose, and very helpfully solicits their input on our program deliverables and new initiatives.

 Who we look for as Mentors

 Our program is a challenge in our Mentors’ personal growth.
-During the two-year period, you will be professionally trained and supported to inspire and mentor the socially disadvantaged youth, leading and facilitating the positive change in them and to the school communities.
+During the two-year period, you will be professionally trained and supported to inspire and mentor the socially and financially disadvantaged youth, leading and facilitating the positive change in them and to the school communities.
 When you join TUF, you join a community of like-minded people who are committed to having an impact in the lives of the young people they reach and the wider community.

 Eligibility & selection criteria